 Overall, if you want to start a more traditional online store but don’t want to worry about inventory or fulfillment, then using a 3PL might be a good option for you.

-Here’s a list of 3PLs to consider if you decide to go this route.
+Here’s a list of 3PLs to consider if you decide to go this route along with what to look for in a good logistics partner.

 - EFulfillmentService.com – A no frills fulfillment house that caters to small businesses.
 They don’t need for you to have a corp or LLC in the United States.
 Generally easy to work with.